 Editor's note: Whether or not support for UE-Side Data Collection for UEs in IDLE mode, should be coordinated with RAN.

-7. The RAN node sends Data Collection Configuration Response confirming the configuration of one or more UEs with the indicated DCP identifier
+NOTE 2: The two editor’s notes described above will be addressed based on the pending response from RAN WGs.

-8. The DCF performs a check of user consent for data collection for UEs that where configured (e.g. if not known/verified in step 3).
+7. The RAN node sends Data Collection Configuration Response confirming the configuration of one or more UEs with the indicated DCP identifier providing the list of UEs that had been successfully configured.

-Editor's note: It is FFS whether an additional user consent check is warranted
+8. [Conditional] If DCF receives data collection transfer configuration confirmation for UEs that weren’t included in the list of UEs provided in the Data Collection Configuration Request provided by the DCF, or UEs that were selected by the RAN node, DCF may check with UDM/UDR whether user consent for each of these UEs allows for the UE to be configured to perform data collection transfer.

 9. The DCF stores information about the RAN node(s) and UE(s) that are available for data collection

 10. The DCF sends a notification message to the AF (e.g. UE-model training entity).
 The message indicates that UEs are now available for data collection.
 A list of confirmed selected UEs may be provided.